oviung/android-debloat-script/README.md

 This is an edited version of [jajb](http://forum.xda-developers.com/member.php?u=5772029)'s script found in [this thread](http://forum.xda-developers.com/android/software/gapps-google-apps-minimal-edition-t2943330).

+## Note!

+After a fresh install of a ROM, first do a system boot before installing this script.
+This removes apps that are called on first startup (for configuring some system settings), so flashing the script before doing so will result in a bootloop.

+Also, to avoid a bootloop caused by the removal of Velvet.apk, go to `Settings > Apps > Default apps > Assist & voice input` and make sure it's set to `none`.
+Or edit the script to keep Velvet.

 ## List of removed apps

 * AntHalService (used for activity trackers, heart rate monitors etc.)